ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 document and could be defined in application- and technology-specific companion augmentation data models, such as
 {{?I-D.ietf-ivy-network-inventory-software}}.

-[comment]: # The ne-specific-info and component-specific-info containers are defined as augmentation targets for the attributes related to specific network element types or component classes to be defined in this or in other application- and technology-specific companion augmentation data models.

 In {{!RFC8348}}, rack, chassis, slot, sub-slot, board and port are defined as components of network elements with generic attributes.

 While {{!RFC8348}} is used to manage the hardware of a single server (e.g., a network element), the Network Inventory YANG data model is used to retrieve the base inventory information that a controller discovers from all the network elements with network-wide scope under its control.